ckan/ckan/doc/maintaining/cli.rst

 For example, to create a new user called 'admin'::

- ckan --config /path/to/ckan.ini --plugin=ckan user add admin
+ ckan -c /path/to/ckan.ini --plugin=ckan user add admin

 To delete the 'admin' user::

- ckan --config /path/to/ckan.ini --plugin=ckan user remove admin
+ ckan -c /path/to/ckan.ini --plugin=ckan user remove admin

 views: Create views on relevant resources